Pinpoint Travel Health

 Read best practice when travelling with medicines on TravelHealthPro.

-It is illegal to use or possess some common prescription and over-the-counter medicines under Japan’s strictly enforced law on anti-stimulant drugs.
+It is illegal to carry some common prescription and over-the-counter medicines under Japan’s strictly enforced law on anti-stimulant drugs.
 This includes:

 • medicines for allergies and sinus problems